Higher Lie characters and cyclic descent extension on conjugacy classes: Introduction

 \end{definition}

-The study of the higher Lie character is traced back to Schur~\cite{schur}.
-An old problem of Thrall~\cite{thrall} is to provide an explicit combinatorial interpretation of the multiplicities of the irreducible characters in the higher Lie character, see also~\cite[Exer.\ 7.89(i)]{EC2}.
-Only partial results are known: the case $\mu=(n)$ was solved by Kraskiewicz and Weyman~\cite{KraskiewiczWeyman}; D\'esarm\'enien and Wachs~\cite{DesarmenienWachs} resolved a coarser version of Thrall's problem for the sum of higher Lie characters over all derangements, see also~\cite{ReinerWebb}.
+The study of higher Lie characters can be traced back to Schur~\cite{schur}.
+An old problem of Thrall~\cite{thrall} is to provide an explicit combinatorial interpretation of the multiplicities of the irreducible characters in the higher Lie character, see also~\cite[Exercise 7.89(i)]{EC2}.
+Only partial results are known: the case $\lambda = (n)$ was solved by Kraskiewicz and Weyman~\cite{KraskiewiczWeyman}; D\'esarm\'enien and Wachs~\cite{DesarmenienWachs} resolved a coarser version of Thrall's problem for the sum of higher Lie characters over all derangements, see also~\cite{ReinerWebb}.
 The best result so far is Schocker's expansion~\cite[Theorem~3.1]{schocker}, which however involves signs and rational coefficients.
+For recent discussions see, e.g., \cite{Reiner, AS, Sundaram}.

-A remarkable theorem of Gessel and Reutenauer~\cite[Theorem 2.1]{GR} describes the fiber sizes of the descent set map on conjugacy classes as scalar products of characters as follows:
+A remarkable theorem of Gessel and Reutenauer~\cite[Theorem 2.1]{GR} applies higher Lie characters to describe the fiber sizes of the descent set map on conjugacy classes.
+Their proof applies an interpretation of higher Lie character $\psi^\lambda$ in terms of quasisymmetric functions (Theorem~\ref{thm:GR22} below).
+It follows that higher Lie characters can be used to prove the existence of cyclic descent extensions as explained below.

-where $ \psi^\mu$ is the higher Lie character indexed by $\mu$ and $\chi^J$ is the the Frobenius characteristic image of the ribbon Schur function indexed by $J$, see Section~\ref{sec:background} for more details.

-There is a cyclic analogue.
-If the conjugacy class $C_\mu$ carries a cyclic descent extension then the fiber sizes of the cyclic descent map are given by

-where $\chi_\cyc^J$ is the image of the Frobenius characteristic map of a certain affine ribbon Schur function, see Theorem~\ref{thm:main22} below.

-To prove Theorem~\ref{thm:main} for conjugacy classes $\C_\mu$ with more than one cycle length we apply a factorization of the associated higher Lie character $\psi^\mu$, to establish the existence of a cyclic descent extension on $\C_\mu$ by way of cyclic descent extensions over sets of standard Young tableaux of disconnected shapes, see Proposition~\ref{prop:2lengths} below.